PotashCorp: Merger with Agrium to form Nutrien

 On September 12, 2016, PotashCorp announced that it had agreed to merge with the Calgary-based firm Agrium, pending government approval.
 The merged company, which would be known as Nutrien and be based in Saskatoon, was valued at US$36 billion and became the largest producer of potash and second-largest producer of nitrogen fertilizer worldwide.
 The deal was structured so that 52% of the merged company is held by PotashCorp shareholders, and 48% by Agrium shareholders.

 The year 2016 saw a serious downturn in PotashCorp's earnings and profits.
 The table at right briefly compares 2016 and 2015 performance.
 The company closed two of its less profitable potash mines in Canada in 2016.

 On January 1, 2018, the merger between PotashCorp and Agrium was completed.
 As a result of completing the transaction, Agrium and PotashCorp were dissolved and the assets formed the new company Nutrien.

 Criticism

-A coalition of conservation organizations are challenging a permit issued by the North Carolina Division of Water Quality to PotashCorp's Aurora, North Carolina, phosphate mining operation, which allows the company to expand its mining operation.
+A coalition of conservation organizations in 2010 were challenging a permit issued by the North Carolina Division of Water Quality to PotashCorp's Aurora, North Carolina, phosphate mining operation, which allows the company to expand its mining operation.
 The mining expansion will allegedly not have a significant impact on high-quality wetlands and aquatic habitat.
 The permit presumes that the state will write new rules that accommodate the company's ambitions.

 A group of community members in Penobsquis, where PotashCorp has existing and planned potash mines, has launched an action against the mine for damages relating to lost wells, subsidence, noise, light and dust pollution as well as anxiety.
 This action is being handled through the New Brunswick Mining Commissioner.

 In 2011, a planned sulfur melting plant facility in Morehead City, North Carolina was withdrawn after public opposition.